 Step 1: Record your deed in the Probate Office.

-Step 2: Bring a copy of the recorded deed to the Tax Assessor’s Office to claim any exemptions for which you may be entitled.
+Step 2: Bring a copy of the recorded deed to the Tax Assessor’s Office to claim any tax class adjustments and/or exemptions for which you may be entitled.

 Why does it seem to take so long for the tax bill to reflect the change of ownership from seller to buyer?